harithan/AIS-design/README.md

 AIS-design
 ==========

-Web template and working form for AIS
+Web template and working form for AIS :

+Download all files to the Theia vertual space before commiting any changes,

+The committee number needs updating